|

 "Each piece I make

-is a statement, I feel I am leaving little pieces of me and how
+is a statement.
+I feel I am leaving behind little pieces of myself

-I feel embedded in the sculpture." he says, his animated
+and how I look at life, embedded in the sculpture." he says,

-want to be, it will break.
-Eventually, you become part of the
+something it doesn't want to be, it will break.
+You become one

-sculpture, and you can feel if it is right."
+with the sculpture, and you can feel that it is right."